Terms and Conditions

 10. Any marked route is shown for guidance only and the Yorkshire Mountain Bike Marathon Partnership does not insist that you use the route shown.
 Therefore, if the participant chooses to ride a section, it is entirely their own choice.
 If they choose a different route to avoid obstacles or sections they decide are beyond their capabilities, they do so entirely at their own risk.

-11. Much of the route runs through private land with the landowner’s permission: it is therefore vital that participants do not try to ride the route at any other time.
+11. Much of the route runs through private land with the landowner’s permission: it is therefore a conditions that participants do not try to ride the route at any other time or promote it to others to ride after the date of the event.

 12. The participant understands and accepts that where the event takes place on the open road they must abide by the Highway Code at all times and when riding on a public highway that the function of marshals is only to indicate direction and that they must decide whether the movement is safe.